Does your kitchen need an update but you’re low on time (and possibly budget)? Try these three easy DIYs over the next weekend!

 DIY kitchen update #3: hang floating shelves

-Who doesn’t love an open shelf in the kitchen?
-So says Pinterest anyway.
-I personally love them for breaking up what could otherwise be a cookie-cutter kitchen.
+Floating shelves in a kitchen can be a bit controversial, but I personally love them for breaking up what could otherwise be a cookie-cutter kitchen.
 Or for relieving the overwhelm of too many uppers.

-They’re far more practical than you would think depending on how you use them.
 In our current house, I use these SUPER affordable floating shelves mostly for decor since we have a wide-open living room/kitchen combo.
-But in our old house, we had a bunch that we used to hold our drinking glasses and bowls that were pretty great.
+But in our old house, we had sturdier shelves that we used to hold our drinking glasses and bowls that were pretty great.

 If you want a more functional shelf for storage, aim for open shelving that’s at least 9″ deep, with 12″ being the ideal.